chetnashah/webconcepts/ios-work/Objective-c/ClassProperties.md

 ## getter property accessor is same as dot based access

 **NOte - No `get` keyword in accessor method, accessor method name is same as property name**

+Dot Syntax Is a Concise Alternative to Accessor Method Calls

 ```objc
 float w = mikey.height;